Cbiux/Cbiux/README.md

 💡 &nbsp;I love exploring new technologies, creating software solutions, and networking worldwide.\
 🎓 &nbsp;I'm currently studying IC-ATI at ITCR.\
 🌱 &nbsp;I'm learning more about Web3, web development, and artificial intelligence.\
-✍️ &nbsp;In my free time, I enjoy traveling to new places,play videogames and improving my English.\
+✍️ &nbsp;In my free time, I enjoy traveling to new places, play videogames and improving my English.\
 💬 &nbsp;Feel free to reach out to me for volunteer opportunities, consulting, or just an interesting conversation.\
-✉️ &nbsp;You can email me at jsebascp04@gmail.com; I'll try to respond as soon as possible.\
+✉️ &nbsp;Feel free to reach out to me anytime; below is my contact.\
 <!--📄 &nbsp;Here is my [Résumé]() for more details about me.
 I'm open to feedback and suggestions! -->